 - Clean off all counters, tabletops and shelves.

-When going to sell a home, there are a multitude of steps that can boggle and overwhelm even the most adept mind.
-What if a seller has no idea how to start?
+When going to sell your home, there are a multitude of steps that can boggle and overwhelm even the most adept mind.
+What if you have no idea how to start selling your home?
 Is staging important?
 What does a real estate agent do?
-This guide gives sellers the basic details needed to sell a home with preparations to ensure they get the best bang for your buck and the best return on your investment.
+This home sellers' guide gives you the basic details needed to sell your Myrtle Beach home quickly with preparations to ensure you get the best bang for your buck and the best return on your investment.

 Do I Need a Real Estate Agent?